ppy/osu-wiki/news/2022-08-25-changes-to-osu-taiko-sr-and-pp.md

 This effort was led by the newly formed [osu!taiko pp committee](/wiki/People/Performance_Points_Committee) in response to the results of the [osu!taiko SR and PP community survey](https://osu.ppy.sh/home/news/2022-02-07-taiko-mania-survey-results) held earlier this year.
 This group of individuals is responsible for reviewing all changes regarding star rating and performance points in the osu!taiko game mode.

-The team is broken into two parts: [vun](https://osu.ppy.sh/users/6932501) and [-Lawtron-](https://osu.ppy.sh/users/11475208) are leading the development of the new rework, whereas [mangomizer](https://osu.ppy.sh/users/1893718) and [Horiiizon](https://osu.ppy.sh/users/8071438) are providing the backing for the community organisation and feedback.
+The team is comprised of two parts: [vun](https://osu.ppy.sh/users/6932501) and [-Lawtron-](https://osu.ppy.sh/users/11475208) are leading the development of the new rework, whereas [mangomizer](https://osu.ppy.sh/users/1893718) and [Horiiizon](https://osu.ppy.sh/users/8071438) are providing the backing for the community organisation and feedback.

-These changes aim to adjust star rating and performance points in a way that more accurately reflects the true difficulty of a map, no matter the skillset or playstyle, in contrast to previously where the intention was for star rating to reflect true difficulty for very specific maps and to target and nerf other specific types of maps, mainly those with cheesable patterns.

 # Introduction

-Before we proceed, there are a few key terms and ideas you'll need to understand.
+Before we proceed, there are a few key terms and ideas to define.

-Star rating is designed to be a measure of how hard (or not) a given beatmap is.
+**Star rating** is designed to be a measure of how difficult a given beatmap is.
 It does this through mathematically charting various values in a map's construction, such as how densely packed a given portion of a map is with hit objects.
 These are described as *skills* as a general term.
-For the purposes of the star ratings described here, [morth1](https://osu.ppy.sh/users/7246874) selected three skills: *stamina*, *rhythm* and *colour*.
+Three skills are defined for the purpose of evaluating star rating: *stamina*, *rhythm* and *colour*.

-Strain is a core value of osu! star rating that considers how many times and for how long a player is subjected to high-intensity sections within a beatmap.
+**Strain** is a concept across all game modes that considers how many times and for how long a player is subjected to high-intensity sections within a beatmap.
 Sections with very high speed, difficulty or other pertaining factors will significantly increase a beatmap's considered strain values.
-In this case, there are two relevant subtypes of strain — while normal strain decays over time, *note-based strain* decays with every note hit, which is a subtle, yet important distinction only used within the old rhythm system, which has not yet been reworked.
-In both cases strain is increased by each individual hit object in the map — we'll refer to that increase as *object strain*.

-We will also be using terminology coined by the osu!taiko community to refer to how patterns are placed. **k** refers to kat (blue) notes, and **d** refers to don (red) notes.
-Long streams that are of one colour are referred to as *monos*, notes that are surrounded by parentheses (`()`) refer to **1/6** spacing, and notes inside square brackets (`[]`) refer to **1/8** spacing.
+We will also be using terminology coined by the osu!taiko community to refer to how patterns are placed. **d** refers to don (red) notes, and **k** refers to kat (blue) notes.
+Repeated notes of the same colour are referred to as *monos* (short for monocolour).

-If you would like to know more about the changes posted, or for more concise information on the some of the in-development changes, head on over to the [osu!taiko rework document](https://docs.google.com/document/d/1Z5GC4DMqOVzeIERMSK3qpQaqjq-sVnhbuoxAwy9qxDs/edit).
-This is a working document, and will periodically be updated with the latest (and greatest) developments from any developers who request their changes to be added to it, via the osu!taiko pp committee.
+If you would like to know more about the changes posted, or for a more detailed breakdown on the some of the in-development changes, head on over to the [osu!taiko rework document](https://docs.google.com/document/d/1Z5GC4DMqOVzeIERMSK3qpQaqjq-sVnhbuoxAwy9qxDs/edit).
+This is a working document, and will periodically be updated with the latest developments from any developers who request their changes to be added to it, via the osu!taiko pp committee.

 ## An insight into the base of the new rework

 The previous rework effort aimed to the tackle all three skills at once.
 This not only made it difficult to collect meaningful and targeted feedback, but halted continuous development efforts.
-To combat this, the osu!taiko pp committee developers ([vun](https://osu.ppy.sh/users/6932501) and [-Lawtron-](https://osu.ppy.sh/users/11475208)) opted for a more modular approach, by introducing the new changes incrementally, in hopes of being able to fix reported issues one stage at a time.
+As such, we opted for a more modular approach, by introducing the new changes incrementally, in hopes of being able to fix reported issues one stage at a time.

-Moving forward, osu!taiko star rating will be receiving numerous amounts of changes, potentially placing star rating and performance points in a state of flux, particularly over the coming months.
+Moving forward, osu!taiko star rating will be receiving continuous updates, potentially placing star rating and performance points in a state of flux, particularly over the coming months.
 During this time, we have been and will continue to work on other difficulty components (both small and large-scale) in preparation for future releases.
 This is generally desirable as we would want difficulty to accurately reflect the latest trends, but we understand and apologise if this may bring some unintended complications or frustrations, especially in the short term.

-In the star rating part of the rework, we have re-evaluated and essentially rewritten the stamina and colour skills, introducing new concepts and supporting infrastructure to the complex calculations that you see as star rating.
+In the star rating part of this rework, we have re-evaluated and essentially rewritten the stamina and colour skills, introducing new concepts and supporting infrastructure to the complex calculations that you see as star rating.

 As for the performance points part, not only have mod multipliers been reconsidered, but you will also see a new way in which accuracy will affect your performance points.
 However, it is important to note that these changes are very experimental, as performance was not the priority of this rework.

-Without further ado, lets get into the nitty-gritty of these changes.
+Without further ado, let's get into the nitty-gritty of these changes.

 ## Star rating changes